Azure/acr/docs/CMK/README.md

 ## Whitelist your subscription to use the feature

 At this time, you must request access to use this capability.
-To do so, please contact acrsup@microsoft.com.
+To do so, please contact acrsup@microsoft.com and provide the subscription id.
+After approved, you can use https://aka.ms/acr/portal/preview/cmk to view the encryption setting in portal

 ## Deploy a registry with CMK enabled